Thangam Philip: Biography

 Philip returned to India in 1950 and accepted the invitation of the Ministry of Agriculture to manage one of the cafeterias under the brand name, Annapurna, where subsidized food was served to the middle class.
 Five years later, she shifted to Mumbai and joined the Institute of Hotel Management, Catering Technology and Applied Nutrition (IHM) when the college was established in 1955.
 She also did radio and television programmes and visited US where her programmes were telecast.
 In 1961, after her return from US, she was appointed as the principal of IHM.
 She also started writing articles in the periodicals and opened a cookery programme at the All India Radio.
 When the Food and Agriculture Organization launched the Freedom from Hunger campaign in 1963, Thangam Philip also joined the campaign and participated in the inaugural Young World Assembly held in Athens in 1965.

 Philip was the author of several books on cookery and hospitality industry.
 Her two volume work, Modern Book for Teaching and the Trade, is a prescribed textbook in IHM curriculum.
 One of her books, Thangam Philip's Book of Baking is a work written for the Ministry of Tourism.
 She also involved as a consultant with several projects of UNDP, Food and Agriculture Organization, International Labour Organization and the Government of Kuwait.
 She served on the boards of many hospitality enterprises and organizations such as Air India, Indian Institute of Tourism and Travel Management, Sterling Holiday Resorts (India) Limited and Kamat Hotels.
 She was also a member of the Remuneration Committee and Member of Shareholders’ Grievance Committee of the Kamat Hotel group.

-Returning to her native place after retirement in 1986, she continued her researches from her home in Pallom, in Kottayam district of Kerala.
-Thangam Philip, who remained a spinster throughout her life, died on 28 January 2009, at the age of 87, succumbing to a cardiac arrest which followed related illnesses at a nursing home in Kottayam.
+Returning to her native place after retirement in 1986, she continued her research from her home in Pallom, in the Kottayam district of Kerala.
+Thangam Philip, who remained unmarried throughout her life, died on 28 January 2009, at the age of 87, of cardiac arrest which followed related illnesses at a nursing home in Kottayam.
 Her body was buried at St. Andrew's CSI Church cemetery at Pannimattom, Kottayam.